dhutapratama/docs/blade.md

 ### Manually Registering Components

 > **Warning**
-> The following documentation on manually registering components is primarily applicable to those who are writing Laravel packages that include view components.
+> The following documentation on manually registering components is primarily applicable to those who are writing Lets packages that include view components.
 If you are not writing a package, this portion of the component documentation may not be relevant to you.

 When writing components for your own application, components are automatically discovered within the `app/View/Components` directory and `resources/views/components` directory.

-However, if you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias so that Laravel knows where to find the component.
+However, if you are building a package that utilizes Blade components or placing components in non-conventional directories, you will need to manually register your component class and its HTML tag alias so that Lets knows where to find the component.
 You should typically register your components in the `boot` method of your package's service provider:

     use Illuminate\Support\Facades\Blade;
     use VendorPackage\View\Components\AlertComponent;